The following is a comment from a post I wrote in the Fall of 2008, Nut Free School? Save Mr. Peanut:

 Running with Ease

-I am not a runner.
+.
 However, when I read an article in Self magazine about running 3 miles with ease (by Danny Dreyer), I thought I would give it a try.
 The short article gave techniques on breathing, foot placement, arms and so forth to help you increase your chances of reaching 3 miles. (personally, I couldn't help but think of Pheobe Buffay from "Friends" and her interesting running style... but don't worry, you won't look like Pheobe if you use Mr. Dreyer's techniques properly... hmm I guess you won't worry if you don't know who I am talking about anyway).

 SO, guess what?
 I am running 3 miles!
 Never in my entire life have I ever ran (knowingly) 3 miles, until now!